pmorrill/DendroicaAPI/API_v1.md

 ## Data Querying ##

-All data queries require a token parameter, returned earlier by the Authentication entrypoint.
+All data queries require a `token` parameter, returned earlier by the Authentication entrypoint.
+All data queries **except** the first (/project) also require a `projectId` parameter.

 All results are returned as JSON objects, suitable for processing as 'data frames'.